ItsnutmeitsME/Diabetic-Foot-Ulcer-Classification/README.md

 **Conclusion:**

 This project successfully demonstrates the use of a CNN for classifying thermal images of feet, achieving an accuracy of 91%.
 This automated approach can potentially aid in early detection and monitoring of diabetic foot conditions, providing valuable support in medical diagnostics.

+**Dataset:**

+The dataset used for the project: https://www.kaggle.com/datasets/vuppalaadithyasairam/thermography-images-of-diabetic-foot